ErpNetDocs/tech/reference/config-options-reference.md

 - c.The user sets it manually.

 22. Key -  **CostCorrectionsCalculateCostTransferDocumentsCostByDocumentCurrencyReevaluation**
-- a.Action: the current key regulates the recalculation of the products costs by the documents which transfer costs (Store Transfers, Work Orders, Sales Returns).
+- a.Action: the current key regulates the recalculation of the products costs by the documents which transfer costs (Store transfers, Work orders, Sales returns).
 When the key has value and this value is "1", the recalculation is performed as follows: all costs of the issue and receipt store documents are converted to the currency of the Master document (the document which transfers the cost).
 If not, usually the base currency of the issue and receipt store documents is used for the recalculation.
 - b.The user sets it manually.

 23. Key - **ActiveLanguages**